Paleo Thanksgiving recipes to make your holiday a breeze this year! You’re busy! Hit the easy button this year!

 - Prep ahead: Do as much chopping and shopping ahead as possible.
 I chop vegetables, nuts, fruits, etc.. and place in labeled containers in the refrigerator.
 This makes assembling recipes for cooking and baking so much easier.

-- Create an outline of your meal, make lists of necessary ingredients, and do shopping ahead.
+- Create an outline of your meal, (write a menu) make lists of necessary ingredients, and do shopping ahead.
 Stick with recipes without a huge list of ingredients.
 Do any guests have food restrictions/allergies?
 Can you make recipes that everyone can eat?

-- Set your holiday table on the morning of your feast.
+- Set your holiday table the day before your feast.

-- Make your holiday morning breakfast simple (e.g. smoothie).
+- Make your holiday morning breakfast simple (e.g. smoothie, breakfast casserole).

 - Encourage others to help.
 This makes the day, meal, holiday more fun and enjoyable for all.

 - Plan the menu – main course, sides, desserts, and bread.
 Consider a few sides that can be served at room temperature or can be heated via a slow cooker to avoid overcrowding in the oven.

 - Make shopping lists based on recipes you will be using.
 Shop for non-perishables on your list.

 - Check your pantry, freezer, and fridge to see what ingredients you have on hand (spices, canned goods, etc…).

 - Clean out the refrigerator to make room to defrost the turkey and store all make-ahead foods and dishes.

 - Buy frozen turkey if this is one of your recipes.